 During World War 2, continental knitting decreased in popularity due to the technique’s connection with Germany.

 Thanks to Elizabeth Zimmermann, continental knitting gained popularity again in the USA.

 Countries where people often practice continental knitting include Greece, Bolivia, Portugal, Peru, and Turkey.

 Is Continental Knitting Better?

-It depends on the individual knitter.
-You might like it better than other styles because of its limited hand motions, speed, efficiency, and ease of movement.
+It depends.
+You might like it because of its limited hand motions, speed, efficiency, and ease of movement.